GetStream/sign-in-with-apple-swift-example/README.md

 ![](meta/anim.gif)

-This tutorial teaches you how to build an iMessage clone on iOS using StreamChat iOS SDK

 ## About this repository

 This repository is built on top of the [iMessage Clone repository](https://github.com/getstream/stream-imessage-clone).
 By cloning that repository and following the tutorial, you will arrive at a similar state.